IChowdhury01/Gram-Schmidt-Calculator-Vector-Toolkit/README.md

 - plotBasis.m - inputs a matrix and draws a basis plot if its column vectors.
 Must be either 2D or 3D.
 - findProperties.m - inputs a matrix and lists the properties of the set of column vectors.
 - Test.m - a script designed to test the Gram Schmidt and isOrthonormal functions.
+- test3a.mat - a data file used for testing.

 ## Getting Started